10 Essential Steps to Launching a Successful Startup with No Money or Technical Skills

 NB: Things that you don't nee to worry about in the very beginning are:

 - business name for your startup (nobody knows you and nobody cares about the name: people only care if you solve their problem).
-Use one of many AI generating tools like Namelix to come up with a name.
+Use one of our AI generating tools like Aiden to come up with a name.
 Remember that you can always change it later.
 Even if you decide to buy a domain name now, you can always rename the product later.
 Heard about Google and Alphabet?
 In order to check if a domain for your name is available, use Namechk.

 Buckle up, let's start: here's how to validate, build and launch startups without wasting time and money: